matplotlib/matplotblog/content/posts/GSoC_2021_PreQuarter/index.md

 Ring any bells?
 Remember OS (Operating Systems)?
 It's one of the core CS subjects which I bunked then and regret now. (╥﹏╥)

 The [wikipedia page](https://en.wikipedia.org/wiki/Ostrich_algorithm) has a 2-liner explaination if you have no idea what's an Ostrich Algorithm.. but I know most of y'all won't bother clicking it XD, so here goes:
-> Ostrich algorithm is a strategy of ignoring potential problems by "sticking one's head in the sand and pretend there is no problem"
+> Ostrich algorithm is a strategy of ignoring potential problems by "sticking one's head in the sand and pretending there is no problem"

 An important thing to note: it is used when it is more **cost-effective** to _allow the problem to occur than to attempt its prevention_.